Guide to San Clemente Beaches

 Overview of San Clemente Beaches

-• The Pier, The “Heart of San Clemente”: Large parking lots uphill from the pier provide more parking than any other SC beach, & coffee shops & restaurants in the “Pier Bowl” provide lots of dining options.
-You can also continue walking uphill to reach San Clemente’s darling downtown on Del Mar Street, where there’s even more dining & shopping options.
-The pier’s beach was never my favorite, as there tends to be lots of tourists: but it’s a good initial SC stop.
+- The Pier, The “Heart of San Clemente”: Large parking lots uphill from the pier provide more parking than any other SC beach.
+And there are lots of dining options here.
+If you keep walking uphill, you’ll reach Del Mar Street, where there’s even more dining & shopping.
+The pier’s beach was never my favorite, as it can be touristy: but it’s a good first stop.

 Parking at San Onofre, or “San-O,” is virtually right on the sand ~ one reason why it’s so popular with surfers…aside from the great breaks.